Radluy/Running-Gait-Analysis/README.md

 # Running gait analysis
-Desktop application for evaluating your running technique from videos.
+Desktop application for evaluating your running technique from videos. \
+This project was created as a Bachelor's thesis at Brno University of Technology, Faculty of Information Technology.
+It uses a state-of-the-art neural network for pose estimation and requires no special equipment.
+It's designed for beginner runners and the recordings can be done with a regular smartphone.

+Text of the thesis can be found at: [link](https://www.fit.vut.cz/study/thesis/23845/.en)

 ## Installation
 ### Windows: